depositar/ckanext-data-depositario/doc_en/user-guide.rst

 You can use the following two methods to generate a valid spatial extent in GeoJSON format:

-  * *Convert from Parcel Corner* -- If you already have the longitude and latitude of the corners for the parcel to describe the dataset, you can fill in the X.min, X.max, Y.mim, and Y.max fields, then select the "Convert from Parcel Corner" button to generate the spatial extent.

   * *Using a Map* -- You can also add the spatial extent through digitizing process.
-    Select the "Using a Map" button and draw a polyline, polygon, rectangle, or marker on the expanded map to generate the spatial extent.
+    Select the "Use a map to fill in spatial coverage" button and draw a polyline, polygon, rectangle, or marker on the expanded map to generate the spatial extent.

+  * *Convert from Parcel Corner* -- If you already have the longitude and latitude of the corners for the parcel to describe the dataset, you can fill in the X.min, X.max, Y.mim, and Y.max fields, then select the "Use parcel corners to fill in spatial coverage" button to generate the spatial extent.

+You can also fill in the spatial resolution of the dataset here.

 .. image:: /images/spatial_info.png